 The Doctor of Physical Therapy (DPT) is a post baccalaureate degree conferred upon successful completion of a doctoral level professional (entry-level) or post-professional education program.
 The specific nomenclature "DPT" is not a substitute or alternative for the physical therapist clinical designator "PT."
 The entry-level professional degree offered at the University of Kentucky is the DPT.

-- There is a greater scope, rigor, depth, breadth, and length of preparation to facilitate high level of practice upon graduation.
+- A greater scope, rigor, depth, breadth, and length of preparation to facilitate high level of practice upon graduation.

-- It is expected the program will be better positioned to successfully recruit the most qualified applicants in a highly competitive applicant marketplace
+- Graduates who are better positioned to become highly qualified applicants in a competitive applicant marketplace.

-- This transition is perceived to be in the best interests of tomorrow's practitioner.
-We see future physical therapists as practitioners with responsibility to examine and treat patients who have been either referred by a physician or self-referred.
+- We see future physical therapists as practitioners with responsibility to examine and treat patients who have been either referred by a physician or self-referred.
 This will mean that the physical therapist must have higher level skills earlier in their careers to be able to accurately determine the problem, recognize if it is within the scope of practice of a physical therapist and refer to the appropriate practitioner if it is outside that scope